James Kakalios to Receive 2020 Klopsteg Memorial Lecture Award

 FOR IMMEDIATE RELEASE

 The American Association of Physics Teachers (AAPT) announced today that James Kakalios, University of Minnesota, Minneapolis, MN, is the 2020 recipient of the Klopsteg Memorial Lecture Award.
-The lecture and award will be presented during the AAPT Summer Meeting in Grand Rapids, MI.
+The lecture and award will be presented during the AAPT Summer Meeting.

 This award recognizes educators who have made notable and creative contributions to the teaching of physics.